JosephWee/Tic-Tac-Toe/README.md

 ![Tic-Tac-Toe Game Outcome - 2P ComputerPlayerV2 vs ComputerPlayerV2](/Jupyter-Notebook/GameStats/Output/20230429/TicTacToeGameOutcomeByGameSetup2P_Valid_Test_-_P1__ComputerPlayerV2_P2__ComputerPlayerV2.png)

 There are no Player 1 wins and the number of Player 2 wins are slightly higher than the number of Draws.
-This suggests that when both players are moving strategically, moving second has a slight advantage.
+This suggests that when both players are moving strategically, moving second has a significant advantage.

 **Game Setup 5:** ComputerPlayerV2 [X] vs ComputerPlayerV3 [O]